 Elsewhere in Mykonos town, small fully pedestrianised streets are populated by doorways and staircases painted in pops of colour as plenty of cats roam about freely.
 Truth be told, you could easily spend a couple of hours meandering the narrow lanes and allowing the town to reveal itself to you.

 While the windmills themselves lie just above Mykonos town and are fairly easy to visit, Mykonos can be a little harder to reach in an affordable way due to the astronomic cost of air travel within Greece.
-As such, one of the best ways to see iconic Mykonos sights such as the windmills, waterfront bars, and Little Venice is island hopping (yes, this surprised me too!)
+As such, one of the best ways to see iconic Mykonos sights such as the windmills, waterfront bars, and Little Venice is island hopping (yes, this surprised me too!) across the Greek islands.

 Enjoyed reading about Little Venice and the Mykonos Windmills?
 Pin it now, read it again later: